What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 If you have a publishing agreement in place, the publishing royalties generated by your song will be split according to the terms of that agreement.
 For example, if you have a 50/50 publishing deal with a music publisher, they would receive 50% of the publishing royalties and you would receive the remaining 50%

-If you own your own publishing rights, you would receive the full share of the publishing royalties generated by your song.
+If you own your own music rights, you would receive the full share of the publishing royalties generated by your recorded music.
 In this case, PRS would distribute the royalties directly to you.

 Overall, registering your publishing information with PRS allows them to collect and distribute your publishing royalties on your behalf, ensuring that you receive the full share of the royalties that you are entitled to.